fayyyyyxy/Canada-Housing-Prices-Prediction/README.md

 - **Stacking ensemble (Meta Regressor)** – Combined predictions from base models using a Linear Regression meta-model to improve accuracy and generalization.

 **Discussion:**
-See the attached `CS334_Final_Report.pdf` for a detailed discussion of methods, model performance, and evaluations.
+See the attached Report for a detailed discussion of methods, model performance, and evaluations.